25 Tips for Authors: Established, New, and Pondering

 This post was provoked by the many people who have asked me questions about authoring and publishing books over the years.
 So I thought I’d jot down my answers in one post for ease of future reference.

-Presently, I’ve written over seven books published by five different publishers.
+Presently, I’ve written over nine books published by five different publishers.
 And thankfully (surprisingly), each one has done well.
 So while I claim no expertise in this area, I can write from what I’ve experienced so far.

 A few of the points below apply only to first-time authors.
 But most apply to all authors, aspiring and established.